 Fiduciary funds for which the District acts only as an agent are not included in the business-type activities of the District.
-These funds are reported in the Statement of Fiduciary Net Position and Statement of Change in Fiduciary Net Position at the fund financial statement level.
+These funds are reported in the Statement of Fiduciary Assets and Liabilities at the fund financial statement level.